 Emergency Department

-• Check for non-urgent, community resources.
-They may be faster and save you a hospital visit.
+• Check the list of alternatives to the Emergency Department below.
+They may be faster and could save you a hospital visit.

 Alternatives to the Emergency Department